GetMaple Pharmaceuticals Canada

 A 2020 study in Drug Safety found that clinical decision tools missed 22% of dangerous pharmacodynamic interactions.
 That’s because they’re looking for changes in drug levels - not changes in drug effect.

 And it’s not just software.
 Many clinicians aren’t trained to think this way.
 The 2023 CICM Primary Syllabus requires doctors to know five specific examples of each interaction type - and even then, only 15-20 hours of study are dedicated to it.
-Most practitioners learn by experience… or by mistake.
+Most practitioners learn by experience

 Who’s at Highest Risk?